 Opening an Ethical Junior ISA is easy.
 With digital investment platforms, like Wealthify, the hard work is done for you, and all you need to do is choose how much to invest and the risk level that suits you and your child.
 We’ll do the investing for your child, from building their Ethical Plan to keeping it on track.
 Choosing the right investment service is no easy task though.
 When it comes to opening an Ethical Junior ISA, it’s always a good idea to shop around and compare what providers are offering.
 When doing your research, make sure you look at the ethical strategy of the service you’re checking out.

 Most investment platforms will use ethical funds – think of them as hampers full of sustainable investments.
 Most funds will carry out negative screenings where harmful activities are removed from the selection, and exclusion policies will typically vary from one fund to another.
 Many funds will also perform positive screenings by seeking out companies committed to doing good.
 Typically, they’ll look at a large range of things like how many carbon emissions are being produced by a company, how well its staff are being treated, and how transparent it is when reporting to the public.
 Each company will get a score based on how they’re impacting the environment and society as a whole.
 But to be included in an ethical fund, companies don’t necessarily need to do everything perfectly.
-Some funds will include companies that are working hard to change their practices and improve their ethical standards.
+Some funds will also include companies that are working hard to change their practices and improve their ethical standards.